webdevops/php-docker-boilerplate/README.md

 Use this boilerplate as template and customize it for each project.
 Put this Docker configuration for each project into seperate git repositories.

-Now set your existing TYPO3 repository to be a git submodule in htdocs/.
+Now set your existing project repository to be a git submodule in htdocs/.
 Every developer now needs only to clone the Docker repository with **--recursive** to get both, the Docker configuration and the TYPO3 installation.